Ethics Protocol

 Please describe the measures in place for meeting confidentiality obligations.
 How is information and data safeguarded for the full cycle of the study: i.e. during its collection, use, dissemination, retention, and/or disposal?

 Recordings of remote interviews conducted using internet-based video conferencing software will be made using the software’s built-in recording tools.
 Only video conferencing software approved by the Cloud Directive will be used.
-Participants will be instructed to disable their microphones or video cameras prior to initiating recording if they have opted to not be recorded through these media.
-The researcher will record all media locally and refrain from using any cloud services to store or modify the records which the video conference software may provide.

 If a contracted cloud/storage service provider or online survey tool is used, provide information on the service provider’s security and privacy policy, location of its servers, data ownership, and what happens to the stored data after the contract is terminated.
 For more information, please consult the University’s directive.